Aastha1916/WebScrapperBot/README.md

 # WebScrapperBot

 Web scraping is an automated process of gathering public data.
 A webpage scraper automatically extracts large amounts of public data from target websites in seconds.

-This is a basic version of Web scrapping Program which scratches data from the amazon website and store it in a CSV file.
+This project presents a simple yet effective web scraping program designed to extract data from the Amazon website and store it in a CSV file.

 ## Features